 Forms are available on NJ's Department of State Website.
 Be sure to print out the form that corresponds to the county where you reside.
 Fill out the form and put it in the mail--no postage needed.
 Be aware:the deadline is 21 days before the election.

 You can also register to vote when you get your driver’s license or state ID from the DMV.
 They will send your information to the Department of State on your behalf.
+Please note, due to the COVID-19 pandemic, DMVs may be closed or only open to limited service.
+Check the DMV's website before you go!

 A primary is how political parties choose their candidate for an election.
 In most states, including New Jersey, only the members of the party can vote in the primary.
 For example, only voters registered as Democrats can vote in the Democratic primary in June.
 In New Jersey, you are allowed to choose a political party when you register, or whenever you'd like, up to the day of the primary.